dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ```
 Again, where initial construction of `result` should be performed at the moment of assignment, as usual and expected.

-It is important that `T` be defined as the argument type, and not `auto`, because it will allow for implicit conversions to occur naturally as if the argument was not a ref.
-The user should not experience edge cases, or differences in functionality when calling `fun(const(int) x)` vs `fun(ref const(int)x)`.
+It is important that `T` be defined as the argument type, and not `auto`, because it will allow implicit conversions to occur naturally, with identical behaviour as when argument was not a ref.
+The user should not experience edge cases, or differences in functionality when calling `fun(int x)` vs `fun(ref int x)`.

 ## Temporary destruction

-Destruction of any temporaries occurs naturally at the end of the scope, as usual.
+Destruction of any temporaries occurs naturally at the end of the introduced scope.

 ## Function calls as arguments